Home

 Scenic Viewshed Assessment

-The Hancock County Planning Commission (HCPC) and Washington County Council of Governments has prepared an inventory of key scenic and historic views as seen from public places in down east coastal towns.
+The Hancock County Planning Commission (HCPC) and Washington County Council of Governments prepared an inventory of key scenic and historic views as seen from public places in down east coastal towns.
 This inventory is a major opportunity to identify key scenic views.
-The results will be useful to communities for updating comprehensive plans, preparing grant applications, creating village improvement strategies, and tourism promotion as well as developing land protection strategies.
+The results are useful to communities for updating comprehensive plans, preparing grant applications, creating village improvement strategies, and tourism promotion as well as developing land protection strategies.
 The inventory is published in print and online with maps, photographs and recommendations.
+More ...

 Waste, Composting and Recycling Services